PREFERRED PANELS

 • What it is: The internal angle where two roof planes meet.

-• Purpose: Valleys direct rainwater and melting snow off the roof.
+• Purpose: Valley trim directs rainwater and melting snow off the roof.

 • How it’s finished: A valley flashing (often W- or V-shaped metal) is installed underneath to ensure water flows properly and doesn’t leak through.